Calculating damages in IEEPA tariff refund litigation

 His expertise in securities and other financial markets disputes includes advising on market manipulation matters, fraud-on-the-market assessments, event studies, damages or settlement analyses within Rule 10b-5 and Section 11 matters, and insider trading.
 His testimony has led to denial of class certification and a shorter class period on market efficiency grounds, both rare outcomes.

-Dr. Duarte-Silva’s past professional experience includes working with investment banking clients on live deals, advising on companies’ capital needs, examining earnings and various corporate news in real time, and issuing fairness opinions on pricing, terms, and board review processes.
+Dr. Duarte-Silva’s professional experience also includes working with investment banking clients on live deals, advising on companies’ capital needs, examining earnings and various corporate news in real time, and issuing fairness opinions on pricing, terms, and board review processes.

 Counsel and parties have noted that his “impeccable credentials and intellectual honesty grant him exceptional credibility,” that “Tiago made a considerable contribution to our theory of the case.
 I would strongly recommend him to any counsel in need of a leading quantum expert,” and that he is “renowned for his excellent reputation in the assessment of the quantum of damages,” “very experienced and knowledgeable,” “always calm, competent, and reactive to resolve issues,” “quick to respond and takes ownership of the issues he works on,” and “knowledgeable, practical and creative in providing solutions.”
-He is routinely listed in legal directories, e.g., as a Global Elite Thought Leader by Lexology/ former Who’s Who Legal.

-The parties or assets at stake in his matters have been from the U.S., United Kingdom, Brazil, Canada, Angola, Chad, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Guinea, Mozambique, Niger, Nigeria, South Sudan, Zimbabwe, Armenia, Azerbaijan, Belarus, Belgium, Czechia, Germany, Italy, Kazakhstan, Kyrgyzstan, Poland, Portugal, Romania, Russia, Slovakia, Tajikistan, Türkiye, Ukraine, Uzbekistan, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Mexico, Suriname, Venezuela, Australia, P.R.
+The parties or assets at stake in his matters have been from the United States, United Kingdom, Brazil, Canada, Angola, Chad, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Guinea, Mozambique, Niger, Nigeria, South Sudan, Zimbabwe, Armenia, Azerbaijan, Belarus, Belgium, Czechia, Germany, Italy, Kazakhstan, Kyrgyzstan, Poland, Portugal, Romania, Russia, Slovakia, Tajikistan, Türkiye, Ukraine, Uzbekistan, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Mexico, Suriname, Venezuela, Australia, P.R.
 China, India, Japan, Korea, Mongolia, Myanmar, Pakistan, Saudi Arabia, Thailand, and the UAE.

 He has worked on behalf of corporations and their officers and directors, investors, hedge funds, sovereign states and entities, private equity firms, financial institutions, auditors, the Securities and Exchange Commission, and other US and foreign regulators.